The Daily Apple™© Volume 2, Number 10

 1. Awareness of Behaviors You Can Change:

 affects your health.
-Strive to change your behavior in such a way
+Strive to change your behavior in such a

-as to promote your health.
-Learn to differentiate between those
+your health.
+Learn to

 things you can change and those you must accept.